placrosse/kodo/docs/source/faq.rst

 What is a finite field?
 -------

-A finite field or Galois field is a field that contains a finite number of elements.
-Essentially, it is a set of numbers (elements) and rules for arithmetic operations (primarily addition and multiplication) which are defined so that their result is always a field element.
+A finite field (or Galois field) is a field that contains a finite number of elements.
+In other words, it is a set of numbers (elements) and rules for arithmetic operations (primarily addition and multiplication) which are defined so that their result is always a field element.
+In Network Coding, the typically used finite fields are GF(2), which only contains 2 elements, and GF(2^8) that contains 256 elements.
+With GF(2), one field element signifies a single bit of data.
+With GF(2^8), one field element signifies one byte of data.

 What does linear dependency mean?
 -------